1. Your privacy is important

 Personal information refers to any data or information that can be used to identify you directly or indirectly, including but not limited to your name, address, email address, location data, or internet provider (IP) address.
 Sensitive personal information refers to a special class of personal data or information that is handled with additional care, including attributes such as but not limited to racial or ethnic origins, health status and/or health information, sexual orientation or preferences, religious or political beliefs, trade union (or other professional or trade association) membership, criminal records, genetics and biometrics.

-Considering the above, with regard to collection of personal and sensitive personal information, MYND Initiative Inc. shall:
+Considering the above, with regard to collection of information, we at MYND Initiative Inc. shall:

-- only collect information that is necessary for its performance and primary function;
+- only collect information that is necessary for our performance and primary function(s);

 - notify our members, volunteers, contractors, stakeholders, visitors and clients about why we collect the information and how it is administered;